The 2020 GIPS Standards: The Top Changes You Need to Know

 After much anticipation from the investment management community, CFA Institute released the 2020 GIPS standards on June 28, 2019.
 The newest version represents the most significant changes since the 2010 edition of the GIPS standards went into effect on January 1, 2011.

 The goal of the GIPS standards is universal adoption, acceptance, and support around the world.
 The recent changes attempt to accomplish this by allowing more applicability and flexibility for asset managers and asset owners alike.
-Some of the initial key takeaways are as follows:
+Some of the initial key changes and highlights of the GIPS 2020 Standards are as follows:

 New Layout